-If possible, the District will interview the COVID-19 case(s) in order to ascertain the following information: (1) the date on which the employee(s) tested positive, if asymptomatic, or the date on which the employee(s) first presented COVID-19 symptoms, if symptomatic; (2) the COVID-19 case(s) recent work history, including the day and time they were last present at an District worksite or facility; and (3) the nature and circumstances of the COVID-19 case(s)' contact with other employees during the high-risk exposure period, including whether any such contact qualifies as a close contact COVID-19 exposure.
+If possible, the District will interview the COVID-19 case(s) in order to ascertain the following information: (1) the date on which the employee(s) tested positive, if asymptomatic, or the date on which the employee(s) first presented COVID-19 symptoms, if symptomatic; (2) the COVID-19 case(s) recent work history, including the day and time they were last present at an District worksite or facility; and (3) the nature and circumstances of the COVID-19 case(s)' contact with other employees during the infectious period, including whether any such contact qualifies as a close contact COVID-19 exposure.

-If the District determines that there was or were any close contact COVID-19 exposures, the District will instruct those employees to remain at their home or place of residence and not report to work until such time as the employees satisfy the minimum criteria to return to work (as discussed in Section J of this CPP).
-Further, the District will instruct those employees to be tested for COVID-19, and that the District will provide for such testing during paid time, as discussed in subsection c. below.
+If the District determines that there was or were any close contact COVID-19 exposures, the District will instruct those employees to be tested for COVID-19, and that the District will provide for such testing during paid time, as discussed in subsection c. below.

 b.

 Reporting the Potential Exposure to Other Employees The District fully and faithfully complies with all reporting and recording obligations as required under the law, including, but not limited to, reporting the COVID-19 case to the individuals and entities described below.

-Within one (1) business day of the time the District knew or should have known of a COVID-19 case, the District will give written notice of a potential workplace exposure to the following individuals: (1) All employees at the worksite or facility during the COVID-19 case's high-risk exposure period, and the authorized representative(s) of those employees; (2) Independent contractors at the worksite or facility during the COVID-19 case's high-risk exposure period; and (3) Other employers at the worksite or facility during the COVID-19 case's high-risk exposure period.
+Within one (1) business day of the time the District knew or should have known of a COVID-19 case, the District will give written notice of a potential workplace exposure to the following individuals: (1) All employees at the worksite or facility during the COVID-19 case's infectious period, and the authorized representative(s) of those employees; (2) Independent contractors at the worksite or facility during the COVID-19 case's infectious period; and (3) Other employers at the worksite or facility during the COVID-19 case's infectious period.
 The District will provide notice by either personal service, email, or text message.

 The District's notice(s) will not reveal any personal identifying information of the COVID-19 case.
-The notice will include information about the District's disinfection plan.